 Android Wear in-depth

-- Android Wear 2.0: Ultimate guide to the updateWhat's new for the next-gen Google smartwatch OS?
+- Android Wear 2.0: Ultimate guide to the updateEverything you need to know about Google's new OS

 - Android Wear missing manual super guideEverything you were too afraid to ask about your new smartwatch